How to Manage: Understanding the problem

 In the end, the idea is to purposely compose a team that captures the heterogeneity of ideas while simultaneously attenuating impediments5.

-Homogenous motivation and heterogenous cognition
+Homogeneous motivation and heterogeneous cognition

 Heterogenous motivation and cognition

-Homogenous cognitive and homogenous information
+Homogeneous cognitive and homogeneous information

 How to formulate the problem